sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-30-gsoc-25-diwangshu-week08.md

 ## Next Week’s Roadmap

 - From recent discussions with my mentor, I will be assigning persona-like names to the AI agents.
 - I will be implementing the 'analysis' feature in the 'reflection' widget.
-Therefor, it has to read the previous summaries and analysis reports from the IndexedDB.
+Therefore, it has to read the previous summaries and analysis reports from the IndexedDB.
 ---

 ## Resources & References